Open Cowork¶

 - Architecture — the layers, the invariants, and why they're invariants.

-- OSS Packaging and Gateway Migration — product names, package boundaries, release channels, and gateway migration policy.
+- Packaging and Gateway Product Modes — product names, Channel Gateway dual-tag, package boundaries.
+ADRs: partitions · privacy · Knowledge vs Wiki names, package boundaries, release channels, and Gateway product-mode policy.